 A: With more than 10,000 restaurants representing more than 70 types of cuisines, Houston is a foodie's dream.
 From sizzling fajitas, to delicious barbecue to fresh Gulf coast seafood, Houston has just the place for every taste.

 A: Houston is a city full of extreme shopping opportunities and shoppers can find the perfect piece at designer boutiques, deluxe malls and bargain-filled centers.

 In downtown, GreenStreet has a flagship Forever 21 store and BCBG.
 The tenant list continues to grow.

 Visit the 4th largest shopping center in the country!
 The Galleria has more than 375 shops, with everything from Chanel to Banana Republic.
 There is also an entire wing of restaurants, an ice rink and two hotels.
 Other great places to go are Rice Village (where Dao Chloe Dao is located), Uptown Park, Highland Village, The Heights.

 Click here for a list of some of Houston's best boutiques.

-The city comes to life after dark with sleek lounges, laid back pubs and LED-happy clubs to keep you moving.
-Click here for a complete list of nightlife options.
+A: Houston comes to life after dark with sleek lounges, laid-back pubs, and LED-happy clubs to keep you moving.
+Here is a complete list of nightlife options.
 Below are suggestions in specific parts of the city.

 Washington Avenue is a major nightlife hot spot in Houston!

-Check out Hughes Hangar (it's an expansive gastropub with a beautiful patio) the interactive Kung Fu Saloonand the low-key Liberty Station.
+Check out Hughes Manor (it's an expansive gastropub with a beautiful patio) the interactive Kung Fu Saloon and the low-key Liberty Station.

 There are many other pubs and bars along the street, too.